peternem/ag-wp/wp-content/plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 2.6 = Updates for php 7.1, WordPress 4.9.8 and Galleria 1.5.7
 = 2.5.4 = Updated for WordPress 4.3
 = 2.5.3 = Fix issue with reading checkbox options
-= 2.5.2 = Fetch all Flickr photos over HTTPS to prevent Mixed Content warning on SSL only sites = 2.5.1 = Fix fatal error - many apologies

-= 2.5 =
-* Added option to hide error message when no photos are found
-* Added option to have your own error message when no photos are found
-* New admin settings page with tabs
-* Updated for WordPress 4.2.2

-See full version history at http://www.slickrflickr.com/about/
+See full version history at https://www.slickrflickr.com/about/

 == Upgrade Notice ==

-= 2.5.4 = Optional:   Updated for WordPress 4.3
+= 2.6 = Optional: Updates for php 7.1 WordPress 4.9.8 and Galleria 1.5.7

 == How to Use The Plugin ==